10 Largest Auto Insurance Companies (March 2026)

 It's free, simple and secure.

-What are the largest auto insurance companies in the US?
+What are the largest auto insurance companies in the U.S.?

 State Farm is the biggest auto insurance company in the country by market share.